Before we list all stages of B12 deficiency, let’s get the basics right:

 - Stage 3: Damaged Metabolism

-There are now discernible changes in the blood.
-Levels of MMA (methylmalonic acid) and homocysteine rise, because the body uses B12 in order to convert them to other structures.
-At this stage, you may experience gastrointestinal symptoms like abdominal discomfort, indigestion, diarrhea, and bloating.
+At this stage there are discernible changes in the blood.
+Levels of methylmalonic acid (MMA) and homocysteine rise, because the body needs B12 to convert them into other compounds.
+You may start to experience gastrointestinal symptoms such as abdominal discomfort, indigestion, diarrhea, and bloating.

 - Stage 4: Clinical Damage

-Hemoglobin levels drop and anemia is apparent, causing lethargy, breathlessness, paleness, and weakness.
+Hemoglobin levels drop, and anemia becomes apparent, causing lethargy, breathlessness, paleness, and weakness.
 Macrocytosis (enlarged red blood cells) is present.
-Speaking of, doctors often rule-out B12 deficiency when macrocytosis is absent, which is a big mistake.
-It only appears at the final stage, when it may already be too late.
+However, it’s important to note that many doctors rule out B12 deficiency in earlier stages when macrocytosis is absent.
+This is a critical error, as macrocytosis typically only appears in the final stage, when it may already be too late.

-Stage-four is the most severe stage of B12 deficiency.
-Without prompt treatment, the nervous system is at great risk for permanent damage, damage such as which the doctors will describe as Alzheimer’s, Parkinson’s, and other nerve-related ailments.
-In severe cases, complete paralysis of any part of the body may occur, because of damage to the nerves that connect to that particular region.
+Stage 4 is the most severe stage of B12 deficiency.
+Without prompt treatment, the nervous system is at high risk for permanent damage, which doctors may label as Alzheimer’s, Parkinson’s, or other nerve disorders.
+In severe cases, complete paralysis of specific body parts can occur due to damage to the nerves connecting them.

-An early sign of stage-four B12 deficiency is myelopathy (degeneration of the spinal cord).
-If detected in time (that is, in its very beginning, where it manifests as tingling sensations), it is reversible.
-Unfortunately, a person usually pays enough attention to the symptoms when some degree of damage has already been done.
+An early sign of stage-4 B12 deficiency is myelopathy (degeneration of the spinal cord).
+If detected early, when it manifests as tingling sensations, it is reversible.
+But people often only pay attention once some damage has already occurred.

-At this stage, the nerve damage that occurs is really the result of damage to the myelin and nerve axons, which are being destroyed in the white matter of the spinal cord.
-If you’re at stage four, don’t wait another day, and start injecting B12 (on a daily basis).
-B12 shots will help you prevent further damage.
+At this stage, the nerve damage results from the destruction of myelin and nerve axons in the white matter of the spinal cord.
+If you’re at stage 4, don’t wait — start injecting B12, and daily.
+B12 shots will help prevent further damage.
 They work.

-Other early, mild symptoms of this stage of vitamin B12 deficiency include fatigue, depression, anxiety, hair loss, numbness, and poor memory and cognition.
-In fact, at this stage the whole spectrum of B12 deficiency symptoms may be seen (as well as pernicious anemia symptoms, because PA is just a special form of B12 deficiency).
+Other mild symptoms of this stage of vitamin B12 deficiency include depression, fatigue, anxiety, hair loss, numbness, and poor memory and cognition.
+In fact, at this stage the full spectrum of B12 deficiency symptoms may appear.
+These signs overlap with the symptoms of pernicious anemia, because PA is a form of B12 deficiency.

 What to Do?

 If you’re even remotely suspicious of being deficient, start treatment right away.
-There is no risk – B12 isn’t toxic, even at enormous amounts.
-It’s not worth delaying treatment, because of the inherent risk of reaching the fourth, final stage of B12 deficiency.
-Yes, do have the proper screening tests, but begin treatment as you’re waiting for diagnosis.
+There’s no risk — B12 isn’t toxic, even in enormous amounts.
+Don’t delay treatment, as the risk of progressing to the fourth and final stage of B12 deficiency is too serious.
+Yes, get the proper screening tests, but begin treatment while you wait for the diagnosis.

-You’ll know when you’re at stage 3-4 when your levels of total-B12 are low (though sometimes they’re not), and when your MMA and homocysteine levels rise.
-In addition to these, if you display nerve-related and anemia symptoms, you’re definitely at stage 4.
+You’ll know you’re at stage 3 or 4 when your total-B12 levels are low (though sometimes they may not be), and when your MMA and homocysteine levels rise.
+Additionally, if you experience nerve-related symptoms and anemia, you’re definitely at stage 4.

-At advanced stages, we highly recommend injecting methyl B12, because this form of B12 takes care of two problems simultaneously.
-It saturates your cells with B12, and it reduces your dangerous levels of homocysteine.
-Therefore, it’s our preferred form.
+At advanced stages, we highly recommend injecting methylcobalamin, as this form of B12 takes care of two issues.
+It most reliably saturates your cells with B12, and it reduces dangerous homocysteine levels.
+For these reasons, it’s our preferred form.

-And please, don’t wait.
-Get the tests done, and begin treatment.
-Remember, the nerve system doesn’t have the ability to fully regenerate itself once damaged, and the safe window for intervention is very narrow and easy to miss.
+And please, hurry.
+The nervous system can’t fully regenerate once significantly damaged, and the window for safe intervention is very narrow and easy to miss.

 Good luck.